oskarCv/gitRecap/README.md

 # Git checkout
 With git chekcout command we can go to a prev version of the file if we know the commit that contains the version of the file we want to have git checkout [commit id] file.extention

+## Working with tags
+When we are working with a repository, we can have a very long history, that perhaps we may want to add some tags to a sertain commits that we have done in our project, for this we have the tags.
+To add a tag we only have to execute the following command:
+'git tag -a v0.0.1 -m "message" [Commit ID that will be linked to the tag]' By convention a tag has a version as we can see it in the above sample.

+Keep in mind that if we are not sure on what the Commit ID is the one that we would like to add the tag,  we can use the git log command to bring up the history